VivanPanda/arduinomap/docs/week-1/programming-basics.md

 # Basic Programming

 Our microcontroller can't program itself.
-Therefore, we need to communicate with our Arduino board using programmed instructions written in a variant of the `C++` programming language.
+Therefore, we need to communicate with our Arduino board using programmed instructions written in `C++`.

 ## Writing your first sketch